My minimalistic homeserver: *Arr Media Suite (3/N)

 Settings -> Download Clients -> Download Client (plus sign) -> qbittorrent

-Please note that my screenshot has my own server ip and port.
-Change them to yours.
+Please note that my screenshot has my own internal tailscale ip, use your ip.

 We will configure Sonarr now.
-It is the exact same process.
+It is the exact same process, go to Sonarr at http://your_ip:8989/.

 Settings -> Media Management -> Root Folders